Healthy Food Alternatives: BistroMD's Guide

-It is best to always choose a low calorie or a no calorie drink.
-However, if you choose to drink a caloric beverage, remember that you are adding extra calories into your diet which need to be accounted for.
+Truly, choosing a low-calorie or no-calorie drink is always recommended.
+But if choosing to drink a caloric beverage, remember that you are adding extra calories into your diet which need to be accounted for.

-If you’re looking for something fast and convenient without the hassle of going to the grocery store, bistroMD offers a diet delivery program that can help you develop healthy eating habits and lose weight.
+So if looking for something fast and convenient without the hassle of going to the grocery store, bistroMD offers a diet delivery program that takes out the guesswork to help develop healthy eating habits and lose weight.